MicrosoftDocs/SupportArticles-docs/Outlook/Client/synchronization/offline-item-count-for-folder-differs-from-server-count.md

 ## More information

-Be aware that while Outlook is in Offline mode, the synchronization filter process does not work.
+While Outlook is in Offline mode, the synchronization filter process doesn't work.